US economy

 Ma Wei, a researcher at the CASS institute of American studies in Beijing, said China’s main aim was to revive communication with Treasury after three years of Covid-19 restrictions shut down the talks.
 He said Beijing would likely focus on the “Section 301” tariffs levied by the Trump administration on China that Biden has not lifted, saying Chinese negotiators hoped Treasury would convey its concerns to the US Trade Representative.

-Readers Also Like: Inflation and consumer sentiment
+Readers Also Like: Vibes, the Economy and the Election

 Ma said the Chinese side would probably also seek more details on Biden’s new restrictions on US outbound investment in Chinese high-tech companies, such as what kind of companies would be on the list and what the limits on American investors would be.
 Treasury is finalising regulations following an executive order from Biden last year.